 Hypertrophic Cardiomyopathy Surgery

-The Swedish Heart and Vascular Institute is the most comprehensive heart-surgery program in the area, with nationally recognized cardiac surgeons who treat the full spectrum of heart problems, including hypertrophic cardiomyopathy surgery.
+Swedish is home to most comprehensive heart-surgery program in the area, with nationally recognized cardiac surgeons who treat the full spectrum of heart problems, including hypertrophic cardiomyopathy surgery.

 Hypertrophic cardiomyopathy (HCM) is a type of heart disease marked by thickening of the heart muscle and other changes.
 Thickening of the heart muscle (myocardium) occurs most commonly at the septum or wall dividing two heart cavities, just below the aortic valve.
 The thickened septum may cause a narrowing that can block or reduce the blood flow from the left ventricle to the aorta.